apolopena/gitpod-laravel-starter/README.md

 ## Running the Client

 A preview browser should automatically open and display the Laravel start page once the system is ready.
-This page is being served by the default web server which is set in `starter.ini`.
+This page is served by the default web server which is set in `starter.ini`.
 The code for the Laravel start page page is in `/resources/views/welcome.blade.php`.
 To manually open the preview browser or to refresh it you can run the command `op`.

 <br />